ansible/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 Can I connect to Windows hosts over SSH?
 ````````````````````````````````````````
-Ansible 2.8 has added experimental support for using the SSH connection plugin
+Ansible 2.8 has added an experimental option to use the SSH connection plugin
 to manage Windows hosts.
 To connect to Windows hosts over SSH, you must install and configure the `Win32-OpenSSH <https://github.com/PowerShell/Win32-OpenSSH>`_
 fork that is in development with Microsoft on
 the Windows host(s).
 While most of the basics should work with SSH,